KDE/kmime/README.md

 There is also a class `KMime::Message`, which basically is a thin wrapper around Content for the top-level MIME part.
 Message also contains convenience methods to access the message headers.

-For headers, there is a class hierachy, with `KMime::Headers::Base` as the base class, and `KMime::Headers::Generics::Structured` and KMime::Headers::Generics::Unstructured` in the next levels.
+For headers, there is a class hierarchy, with `KMime::Headers::Base` as the base class, and `KMime::Headers::Generics::Structured` and `KMime::Headers::Generics::Unstructured` in the next levels.
 Unstructured is for headers that don't have a defined structure, like Subject, whereas Structured headers have a specific structure, like Date.
-The header classes have methods to parse headers, like from7BitString(), and to assemble them, like as7BitString().
-Once a header is parsed, the classes provide access to the broken-down structures, for example the Date header has a method dateTime().
+The header classes have methods to parse headers, like `from7BitString()`, and to assemble them, like `as7BitString()`.
+Once a header is parsed, the classes provide access to the broken-down structures; for example the `Date` header has a method `dateTime()`.
-The parsing in from7BitString() is usually handled by a protected parse() function, which in turn call parsing functions for different types, like parseAddressList() or parseAddrSpec() from the `KMime::HeaderParsing` namespace.
+The parsing in `from7BitString()` is usually handled by a protected `parse()` function, which in turn call parsing functions for different types, like `parseAddressList()` or `parseAddrSpec()` from the `KMime::HeaderParsing` namespace.

-When modifing messages, the message is first parsed into a broken-down representation.
+When modifying messages, the message is first parsed into a broken-down representation.
 This broken-down representation can then be accessed and modified with the appropriate functions.
 After changing the broken-down structure, it needs to be assembled again to get the modified string representation.